First shipment of Covid-19 vaccine to arrive in Ireland today

 The first shipment of almost 10,000 doses of the Pfizer/BioNTech Covid-19 vaccine will arrive in Ireland today.

-Paul Reid, CEO of the HSE, said it was a “momentous day” as he tweeted he was “heading off to take receipt of the first delivery of the Pfizer BioNTech vaccine for the HSE”.
+Paul Reid, chief executive of the HSE, said it was a “momentous day” as he tweeted he was “heading off to take receipt of the first delivery of the Pfizer BioNTech vaccine for the HSE”.

 The next shipment – of tens of thousands of doses – is due in the first week of January, and will be followed by similar shipments every week after that, Minister for Health Stephen Donnelly said on Tuesday.